 History of DermNet NZ

-Before long, we employed a summer student to upload Waikato Hospital Department of Dermatology information sheets for patients (written by DermNet's inaugural Chairperson, Dr Mark Duffill) and to scan hundreds of transparency slides to illustrate them.
-Over time it became clear that we needed to change our focus to health professionals, who were looking for up-to-date quick summaries for their own needs, as well as to print out information pages for their patients.
+In 1996, a summer student was employed to upload information sheets written for patients by DermNet's inaugural Chairperson, Dr Mark Duffill, and to scan hundreds of transparency slides.
+Over time, it became clear that DermNet NZ should also focus on health professionals, researchers and students looking for up-to-date summaries about skin conditions and treatments.

 The future for DermNet NZ